 When Do Unregistered NDIS Providers Have to Register?
 SIL Registration Deadline Explained

-Platform providers must also commence the transition to mandatory registration from 1 July 2026.
+Platform providers must also commence the transition to mandatory registration from 1 July 2026 with the NDIS Commission still to release transition information.
 This deadline is part of the broader NDIS reforms following the 2023 NDIS Review, which introduces a new graduated risk-proportionate registration model with four tiers.
 SIL is expected to fall within Tier 1 (Advanced Registration) under the proposed model.
-Read our essential guide to SIL registration.

-More information and guidance on transition arrangements will be provided by the NDIS Commission in early 2026.
+More information and guidance on transition arrangements will be provided by the NDIS Commission.
 There will be a considered transition period to:

 - Prepare for mandatory registration